navossoc/KeePass-Yet-Another-Favicon-Downloader/README.md

 ---

-You can also select one group and click _Download Favicons_ to download _favicons_ for all entries on this specific group.
+You can also select one group and click _Download Favicons_ to download _favicons_ for all entries in this group and its subgroups.

 ![Group Context Menu](docs/images/group-context-menu.gif)